Koke (footballer, born 1992)

 Jorge Resurrección Merodio (/es/; (Note: In isolation, Resurrección is pronounced /es/.) born 8 January 1992), known as Koke (/es/), is a Spanish professional footballer who plays as a midfielder for and captains La Liga club Atlético Madrid.

 He has spent the entirety of his career with Atlético Madrid since making his debut with the first team in 2009, playing a club record of over 700 competitive matches and winning the 2013–14 and 2020–21 La Liga, two Europa League titles and two UEFA Super Cup trophies, while he was also a Champions League runner-up in 2014 and 2016.

 Koke won the 2013 European Championship with the Spain under-21 team.
 He also made his debut for the full side that year, and represented the country at three World Cups and two European Championships.

 Club career

+Debut

 Koke was born in Madrid.
-Having arrived at Atlético Madrid's youth system at the age of eight, he made his debut for the first team on 19 September 2009, playing in the second half of a 5–2 away loss against FC Barcelona after coming on as a substitute for Paulo Assunção.
+Having arrived at Atlético Madrid's youth system at the age of eight, he made his debut for the first team on 19 September 2009, playing the second half of a 5–2 away loss against FC Barcelona after coming on as a substitute for Paulo Assunção.
 He made three further appearances during the season.